 Fire Damage Restoration Process

 After the fire trucks leave, your home likely suffers from fire and smoke damage and extensive water damage from firefighting efforts.
-SERVPRO of Portland have the specialized fire restoration training needed to restore your home to pre-fire condition.
+SERVPRO of Portland, South Portland and The Sebago Lake Region have the specialized fire restoration training needed to restore your home to pre-fire condition.

 Have Questions About Fire, Smoke, or Soot Damage?
 Call Today – (207) 772-5032